 We have collected eight most related solutions that will help you fix iPhone keeps connecting and disconnecting from Mac.
 So take your time and try these below troubleshooting tricks.

-Fix iPhone Keeps Disconnecting and Connecting from Mac: iOS/iPadOS
+Fix iPhone Keeps Disconnecting and Connecting from MacBook, Mac

-Solution 1: Check the Lightning Cable or Try Another Cable/ Loose Connection Fix
+Solution 1: Check the Lightning Cable or Try Another Cable to fix the Loose Connection

-The first thing should be checked is the lightning cable that you are using to connect iPhone to Mac.
+The first thing that should be checked is the lightning cable you use to connect your iPhone to your Mac.
 If the charging cable itself is damaged then, iPhone keeps connecting and disconnecting from Mac.
-Borrow charging cable from your friend and verify, is your lightning cable is damaged or iPhone is facing other problem while connecting to Mac.
+Borrow the charging cable from your friend and verify, if your lightning cable is damaged or iPhone is facing other problems while connecting to your Mac.

 - Plugged out or Plugged in USB port from Mac

-- 8-pin lightning port on iOS device full up with small particles or debris that makes the connection lost between Mac and iPhone/iPad.
+- The 8-pin lightning port on iOS devices is full of small particles or debris that make the connection lost between Mac and iPhone/iPad.
 Use Wooden teeth stick and clean up using Dry tools and hand.

-Since the lightning cable is perfectly working, the next step is to eliminate minor bugs from iPhone as well from Mac, who might be causing this problem.
-A quick force restart will help you fix iPhone keeps disconnecting and connecting from Mac.
+Since the lightning cable is working perfectly, the next step is to eliminate minor bugs from iPhone and Mac, which might be causing this problem.
+A quick force restart will help you fix iPhone that keeps disconnecting and connecting from Mac.
 Depending upon your iPhone model, follow the steps.